 Does Recovery Centre at White River offer cognitive behavioral therapy?

 Yes, Recovery Centre at White River does offer cognitive behavioral therapy.
-It’s the cornerstone of our addiction treatment programme and is done in a group setting or in individual therapy sessions.
+It’s the cornerstone of our addiction treatment Program and is done in a group setting or in individual therapy sessions.

 Why cognitive behavioral therapy is important for your recovery